“If we ever do catch him, it’ll be a miracle.”

 Stranger Than Fiction

-Though events depicted in the film are not accurate, many residents of the town itself, as well as outsiders, think that the myth is actually the truth.
+Many residents of the town itself, as well as outsiders, think that the myth is actually the truth.
 This too was a theme touched on in Killer Legends.
 Some might file this under the moniker of “fake news,” but maybe it is more accurate to call it “misunderstood news,” for those that spread the fakery often believe the incorrect retelling.

 One of the most chilling aspects of the story is that The Phantom was never caught (or was he?).
 The man that was believed by some to be the culprit is still thought by several others to be innocent.
 The idea that “he could be anywhere and anyone” plays on the thrill of an unsolved mystery.
 The story also sexualizes danger in some ways, alluding to the notion of “not getting caught” with your lover in a private situation.
 The dangers of Lovers’ Lanes echoes through classic American urban legends such as The Hook and it has been suggested that the homicides in Texarkana were the basis for some such stories.